Global Governance Through the Lens of Bans: The Clash of Tech Ethics, Geopolitics, and Digital Sovereignty

 The True Cost of Personal Injury

-The most disturbing aspect of abuse is the direct harm it inflicts on real individuals.
-Indonesian user Kirana Ayuningtyas, a wheelchair user who shares her daily experiences, found strangers commenting under her photos, demanding depictions of her in a bikini.
-Ayuningtyas adjusted her privacy settings and contacted the platform to remove the images, but "unfortunately, none of that really worked."
+The most unsettling aspect of Grok abuse is the direct harm it inflicts on real individuals.
+Indonesian X user Kirana Ayunintyas, a wheelchair user who shares her daily experiences, found strangers commenting under her photos, requesting Grok to depict her in a bikini.
+Ayunintyas adjusted her privacy settings and contacted the platform to remove the images, but unfortunately, none of these measures truly worked.

 The British Broadcasting Corporation has seen multiple examples of digitally altered images online, in which women have been undressed without consent and placed in sexual poses.
 One woman stated that multiple sexualized images of her have been created.